patchmemory/wobblewatch/README.md

 ## Deployment Data
 While it is not a proper way to validate the model, for the sake of showing the use case, I have utilized the Long-term Movement Monitoring database from Physionet.
 One can utilize the LTMM notebook for this found in `code/notebooks`.

+## App
+The app is a simple prototype for the moment.
+It can be run locally using streamlit as `streamlit run app.py`.

 ## References
 Model design and training drew directly from work reported in *A novel hybrid deep neural network to predict pre-impact fall for older people based on wearable inertial sensors* by Xiaoqun Yu, Hai Qiu and Shuping Xiong published in Frontiers in Bioenginerring and Biotechnology, February, 2020 (https://doi.org/10.3389/fbioe.2020.00063).